Who We Are

 Georgetown University

-Cancer Health Disparities, Cancer Prevention and Control, Epidemiology, Global Oncology.
-Dr. Lucile Adams-Campbell’s research focuses on minority aging over the life course and how aging and cancer interact to affect cancer disparities and the health of older minority cancer survivors.
+Cancer Health Outcomes, Cancer Prevention and Control, Epidemiology, Global Oncology.
+Dr. Lucile Adams-Campbell’s research focuses on aging over the life course and how aging and cancer interact to affect cancer outcomes and the health of older cancer survivors.

 Wayne State/Karmanos Cancer Center

-Cancer, Health Disparities, Population Research, Epidemiology.
-Dr. Schwartz’s research has focused on familial aggregation of lung cancer, inflammation and lung cancer risk, and racial disparities in prostate cancer aggressiveness.
+Cancer, Health Outcomes, Population Research, Epidemiology.
+Dr. Schwartz’s research has focused on familial aggregation of lung cancer, inflammation and lung cancer risk, and prostate cancer aggressiveness.

-Geriatrics, Gerontology, Psychology, Health Disparities.
+Geriatrics, Gerontology, Psychology, Health Outcomes.
 Dr. Lichtenberg is a Geriatric Neuropsychologist and the president of the Gerontological Society of America.
-His research focuses on socio-behavioral aspects of aging, and he uses his expertise to study race disparities in aging and disease.
+His research focuses on socio-behavioral aspects of aging.

 University of Maryland